atkinsonap/atkinsonap.github.io/_pages/people.md

 ### M.Sc./ M.A.
 Dissertation Students:

+#### 2024-25:
+Tia Ghandi: Bodily Emotion Recognition in Progressive Supranuclear Palsy and Parkinson’s Disease.

+Roxanne Van Vuuren: From Vigilance to Avoidance: Understanding How Selective Attention Biases and Gaze Avoidance Influence Social Threat Perception in Social Anxiety Using Eye-Tracking.

 #### 2018-19:
 Sophia Monaghan: The role of the right temporoparietal junction in mental and self-rotation (jointly supervised with Dr [Andrew Martin](https://scholar.google.co.uk/citations?user=YcjFXKkAAAAJ&hl=en), visiting research fellow from University of Queensland)